AdobeDocs/experience-platform.en/help/query-service/clients/dbvisulaizer.md

 >
 >To add a second `user` profile, select `user` from the parameter column then select the blue + (plus) icon to add credentials for each user.
 Select **[!DNL Apply]** to add the driver property.

-The Edited column shows a check mark to denote that the parameter value has been updated.
+The [!DNL Edited] column shows a check mark to denote that the parameter value has been updated.

 ## Authentication